-Expert advice about how kids see the world to help you figure out what's appropriate for your child at Halloween
+Read expert advice to help you figure out what's appropriate for your child at Halloween

 Q. My family wants to visit a haunted house, but I'm concerned about our youngest, my 7-year-old.
-How can I tell if she would be too scared?
+How can I tell if she will be too scared?

-A. Halloween is filled with both the potential for fun and healthy excitement and for fear and unhealthy overexcitement.
-Halloween challenges parents to find the balance between protecting children from scary, overwhelming experiences and permitting them to have fun, growth-promoting experiences.
+A. Halloween is filled with both the potential for fun and healthy excitement, and fear and unhealthy overexcitement.
+Halloween challenges parents to find the balance between protecting children from scary, overwhelming experiences, and permitting them to have fun, growth-promoting experiences.
 Understanding some of the ways children see the world may help with this dilemma.